How do I find out whether I can get any benefits or subsidies?

 Changes of circumstances

-Anyone receiving a benefit must advise Work and Income if they (or their partner) have a change in:
+If you receive a benefit you must advise Work and Income (WINZ) if you (or your partner) have a change in:

-They must also tell WINZ if they are imprisoned or held on remand, granted an overseas pension, or any other change likely to affect their benefit.
+You must also tell Work and Income if you are imprisoned or held on remand, granted an overseas pension, or any other change likely to affect your benefit.

 Obligation to seek part- or full-time work, or to do work preparation activities